 Today, most professional historians agree with Stephens that slavery and the status of African Americans were at the heart of the crisis that plunged the nation into a Civil War from 1861 to 1865.
 That is not to say the average Confederate soldier fought to preserve slavery or the average Union soldier went to war to end slavery.
 Some fought on moral grounds.
 Some fought because they felt their way of life and prosperity were threatened.
 Others fought to preserve the Union.
-The North’s goal, in the beginning, was the preservation of the Union, not emancipation.
+In the beginning, the North’s goal was to preserve the Union, not emancipation.
 However, emancipation was the primary aim for the 180,000 African Americans who ultimately served the U.S. in the war.

 Although slavery existed in all 13 colonies at the start of the American Revolution in 1775, several Americans (especially those of African descent) sensed the contradiction between the Declaration of Independence’s ringing claim of human equality and the existence of slavery.
 Reacting to that contradiction, Northern states decided to phase out slavery following the Revolution.
-The future of slavery in the South was debated, and some held out the hope it would eventually disappear there as well.
+The future of slavery in the South was debated, and some hoped it would eventually disappear there.

 All realistic hope slavery might eventually die out in the South ended when Massachusetts native Eli Whitney invented the cotton gin — a simple machine that enabled textile mills to use the type of cotton grown in most of the South.
 At the same time, the world’s demand for cotton exploded.
 By 1840, cotton produced in the American South earned more money than other U.S. exports combined.
 Many white Southerners came to believe that the viability of cotton as a crop depended on slave labor.
 Over time, most took for granted that their prosperity, even their way of life, was inseparable from African slavery.

 Slavery was not the only source of dispute.
 The North and South were very different and wanted different things from their government.
 In the North, society was fast becoming industrial.
 Immigrants in search of work were arriving by the thousands.
-In addition, women began to leave the farms seeking opportunities in the cities.
-Immigrants and women provided an abundant source of inexpensive labor to fuel the factories.
+In addition, women began to leave the farms seeking city opportunities.
+Immigrants and women provided abundant inexpensive labor to fuel the factories.
 Industrialization increased the number of textiles produced and, therefore, the demand for more slave labor.
 Entrepreneurs looking to develop these new industries demanded protection from cheap manufactured goods imported from Europe.

 The South, on the other hand, remained a region of small towns and large plantations.
 The great cotton empire depended on slave labor and cheap European imports.
 Southerners began to fear that if the North ever gained control of Congress, it would create taxes on imports, known as tariffs, which would ruin the South.